New version 4.1.0 with updated drops system and some bug fixes!

 5x5 Bronze mining inventory.
 2 container slots and 2x27 item slots.

-The system newly use vanilla drops (for example if it mines coal block, it stores coal, if the mined block is glass, drill just breaks it without drop) with exceptions for plant blocks (you get just one crop from them, not crop and seeds).
-And the drops unfortunately doesn't work with custom mods.
-Drills will store original block, not the drop.
+The system uses vanilla drops (for example if it mines coal block, it stores coal, if the mined block is glass, drill just breaks it without drop, newly by mining crops you get the crop and seeds depending on the age of the crop).
+The drops system unfortunately doesn't work that way with mods.
+In that case drills will store original block, not the drop.

 Newly there is a notification system about inventory state in the main GUI.
 If the inventory is empty, the "Inventory" button is framed green.
 If at least one of its slots is occupied by at least one item, the frame is yellow.
 But if all slots are occupied, the frame is red.